 Grief is such a tricky thing to navigate.
 Many people think that grief is solely an emotional issue, something that can make you feel sad or alone.
 Something interesting to note is that our emotions can also impact us in physical ways, interfering with the way our bodies feel and function.
 Stress can show up in our bodies as sore muscles, tummy troubles, headaches and more.

 When we attempt to push down or ignore our grief, our bodies can send us signals that our emotions are still very much in need of our care and attention.
 Rather than hope that our grief simply resolves, there are a few things we can do to help ourselves work through the big emotions we may be experiencing.

-9 Ways to Manage The Effects of Grief And Stress
+9 Ways to Manage The Effects of Bereavement And Stress

 1. Exercise Self-Compassion